Ybry: Cooperation with Lalique and Baccarat

 Jaroslawski collaborated with Baccarat bottle design but commissioned Lalique to create the Art Nouveau glass medallions.
 Baccarat produced the classic Ybry perfume bottle, a flattened square in colored crystal.
 The bottles consisted of white crystal overlaid with colored crystal to create a unique luminescent opacity.
 Each color delineated a specific perfume and a different gem.
 The colors include red, jet black, slag green to darker green, orange to butterscotch, and deep purple to lavender.
 The bottles generally included matching enameled and gilded metal covers.
 The covers were placed over stoppers at an angle on one corner of the bottle.
 The atomizers were given either chrome or gilt brass hardware.
 The colored bottles came with round, gold foil embossed labels, the black bottles with square, silver foil embossed labels.
 This bottle received a patent granted on 1925.

-The bottles ranged in size from 7 7/8" tall down to diminutive sample sizes of just 1 3/8" tall.
+The bottles ranged in size from 7 7/8" tall down to diminutive sample sizes of 1 3/8" tall.
 The presentation boxes were covered with fine leather and often had color-coordinated small triangular segments and luxurious silk tassels.
 Other boxes looked like little suitcases and were covered in suede, and held multiple presentations, such as three bottles and two atomizers.
 Another rare example held two bottles, one atomizer and a Lalique medallion attached to the case with a silk tassel.